MY CREATIVE SPACE

 (example: Can I gain vertical space by adding slat walls?)

-If you are strickly a card maker or scrapper, your requirements will be different than those of an altered arts or mixed media designer.
+If you are strictly a card maker or scrapper, your requirements will be different than those of an altered arts or mixed media designer.
 If you believe that you want to dabble in different areas, allow for that when determining your storage plus --%.

 I avoid "built ins," preferring instead, "modular, mobile and expandable."